softwaremill/kcpilot/docs/index.md

 ## Intro

-We're building KafkaPilot.
+We're building KCPilot.
 A tool that proactively diagnoses and resolves common issues in Apache Kafka.
 We're starting with ~17 scenarios covering typical configuration, availability, and performance faults.

 <div class="feedback-cta">